She's a

 minds sent reeling from stock loss

-and the ruination of a society,
+ruination of a society,

 makes memories die.